dimovpetar/mcp-server/docs/architecture.md

 `get_typescript_conversion_guidelines` | Provides guidelines for converting UI5 applications and controls from JavaScript to TypeScript
 `get_version_info` | Retrieves version information for the UI5 framework
 `run_ui5_linter` | Integrates with `@ui5/linter` to analyze and report issues in UI5 code
+`run_manifest_validation` | Validates the manifest against the UI5 Manifest schema

+### create_integration_card

+The `create_integration_card` tool is designed to scaffold new UI Integration Cards using predefined templates.
+It automates the setup process, ensuring that developers can quickly start building integration cards without manually configuring the project structure.

+Templates are stored in the `resources/` directory of the project.
+There is currently one template for every declarative card type (List Card, Table Card, etc.).

+For rendering the templates with the provided data, the [EJS](https://github.com/mde/ejs) templating engine is used.

 ### create_ui5_app